Hiragumi (平組) means „flat band“ and refers to obijime with a flat profile.

 Discreet or showy – according to age and personal taste

 Flat obijime can be divided into different sub-categories, according to their shading and colour intensity for example.
-Or according to their woven motif that can consist of two or more colours.
+Or according to their braided motif that can consist of two or more colours.

 Hiragumi obijime are available in anything from a shrill colour to a gorgeous blend of colours as well as discreet to dark variations.
 In regards to what colour one should choose it is partially determined by the personal taste and in part by the age of the person of the wearer.
 Women of higher ages will tend more towards discreet colours, while younger women will drift towards more colourful choices, similar to how it is for kimono.

-A simple, single-coloured hiragumi obijime is less formal than an obijime with multiple colours and different weaving patterns.
-Some obijime woven with different weaving techniques can even be used on both sides: Here one side of the obijime is often less intricate than the other side.
+A simple, single-coloured hiragumi obijime is less formal than an obijime with multiple colours and different braiding patterns.
+Some obijime braided with different braiding techniques can even be used on both sides: Here one side of the obijime is often less intricate than the other side.

 Thus, during the kitsuke adjustments can be made in regards to the formality of an outfit, just by using the respective other side of the obijime.